 6-Negotiation or mediation: meeting to attempt to reach resolution

 Members of the task force stressed the advantages of attempting to reach settlement in about 60 days, as opposed to the time and expense of the typical litigation timeframe, but speed is not the only selling point of their suggested protocol.
 Such a method should also reduce the stress and unpleasantness of typical adversarial litigation, help preserve relationships between parties who might have repeated conflicts, and lead to more satisfactory outcomes than those that are sometimes only justified as a way of putting destructive litigation to an end.

-her book.
+Lainey Feingold offered a second dispute resolution protocol she calls Structured Negotiation, which is also the title of her book.
 Her method was perfected in the resolution of disability rights cases, but should be applicable elsewhere.
 Instead of starting lawsuits on behalf of blind or discriminated-against clients to obtain redress under civil rights statutes or the ADA, her organization attempts to reach agreements that can obtain the same relief her clients would otherwise be able to obtain, at less cost and more satisfaction to the companies whose practices they are trying to reform.
 The process includes the following steps:

 1-Opening Letter- not a typical demand letter, but an invitation to participate in a dispute resolution process

 2-Ground Rules- a structured negotiation agreement that includes confidentiality provisions, a tolling agreement, and a provision for plaintiffs’ attorneys fees if the negotiation is successful

 3-Sharing Information-a mutual exchange of documents and other information

 4-Expertise-Retention of a joint expert if needed

 5-Meetings-A series of discussions between the parties, possibly with the aid of a mediator